-Erica Mena is a poet, translator, and book artist.
-She holds an MFA in poetry from Brown University, and an MFA in literary translation from the University of Iowa.
-Her book Featherbone (Ricochet Editions, 2015) won a 2016 Hoffer First Horizons Award.
-Her translation of the Argentine graphic novel The Eternaut by H.G.
+Erica Mena is a Puerto Rican poet, translator, and book artist.
+They hold an MFA in poetry from Brown University, and an MFA in literary translation from the University of Iowa.
+Their book Featherbone (Ricochet Editions, 2015) won a 2016 Hoffer First Horizons Award.
+Their translation of the Argentine graphic novel The Eternaut by H.G.
 Oesterheld and F. Solano Lopez (Fantagraphics, 2015) won a 2016 Eisner Award.

-Other translations for Fantagraphics include Wrinkles by Paco Roca, Las Meninas by Santiago Garcia and Javier Olivares, and Spanish Fever edited by Santiago Garcia.
-Her original poetry has appeared or is forthcoming in PANK, The Kenyon Review, Vanitas, the Dos Passos Review, Pressed Wafer, and Arrowsmith Press.
-Her translations have appeared in The Kenyon Review, Two Lines, Asymptote, PEN America, and Words without Borders, among others.
-She’s received fellowships and residencies from Banff, Vermont Studio Centers, Arteles (Finland), and Trexel (Paris).
+Other translations for Fantagraphics include Wrinkles by Paco Roca, Ladies in Waiting by Santiago Garcia and Javier Olivares, and Spanish Fever edited by Santiago Garcia.
+Their original poetry has appeared or is forthcoming in PANK, The Kenyon Review, Vanitas, the Dos Passos Review, Pressed Wafer, and Arrowsmith Press.
+Their translations have appeared in The Kenyon Review, Two Lines, Asymptote, PEN America, and Words without Borders, among others.
+They’ve received fellowships and residencies from Banff, Vermont Studio Centers, Arteles (Finland), and Trexel (Paris).

 Erica has taught as a visiting lecturer and artist at Harvard University, Mills College, and the University of Massachusetts, among others.
-Most recently she developed and taught a course on Experimental Poets of Color at Brown, and beginning in Fall 2017 she will be teaching Book Arts at Brown University.
+They are currently a visiting lecturer in book arts and poetry at Brown University.

-Puerto Rican by descent, she was born and raised in Boston, and now lives between Providence, RI and San Francisco, CA with three cats, one husband, and a growing collection of imaginary beings.
-You can find her online at www.acyborgkitty.com.
+Puerto Rican by descent, they were born and raised in Boston, and now live between Providence, RI and San Francisco, CA with three cats, one partner, and a growing collection of imaginary beings.
+You can find them online at www.acyborgkitty.com.

-She is the editor in chief and executive director of Anomalous Press, and served as the executive director of the American Literary Translators Association from 2014-2016, and the editor in chief and executive director of Drunken Boat (now defunct) from 2015-2017.
+They are the editor in chief and executive director of Anomalous Press, and served as the executive director of the American Literary Translators Association from 2014-2016, and the editor in chief and executive director of Drunken Boat from 2015-2017.